Home oxygen therapy is used to treat and prevent symptoms and complications of hypoxemia, and for treatment of certain other medical conditions.

 • For all claims except Medicare crossover claims, payment is limited to the MHCP contract rate for the recipient’s county of financial responsibility (usually the county of residence).

-• Do not bill disposable accessories separately.
+• Do not bill disposable accessories or oxygen for emergency backup separately.
 The cost of disposable accessories is included in the contracted rates for gaseous and liquid oxygen systems.
 This applies to both contract and non-contract vendors.

 • Medicare does not cover the rental or purchase of oxygen equipment or contents when the recipient is living in a long-term care facility.
 Providers must follow MHCP billing procedures, including MHCP instructions regarding S8120 and S8121 for excess quantities of contents.
 It is not necessary to bill Medicare before billing MHCP.